0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Does state law require guns be stored in secure storage?**

 Technically, no. However, RCW [9.41.360](https://apps.leg.wa.gov/rcw/default.aspx?cite=9.41.360) can provide criminal penalties if a prohibited person actually gains access to guns and uses them to injure, kill, threaten, intimidate, endanger others, or to commit additional crimes.

-But there are exceptions provided in part (3) including when the guns were stored in *secure storage* or when the guns were taken as a result of unlawful entry, provided that the owner reports the theft within 5 days of the time they discovered it.
+But there are exceptions provided in part (3) including when the guns were stored in *secure storage* or when the guns were taken as a result of unlawful entry, provided that the owner reports the theft within 5 days of discovering it.

 **Does state law require reporting stolen guns?**